 This sweet salad really tastes like a taffy apple!
-It’s an easy side dish for a cookout that you can make in under 20 minutes.
+Taffy Apple Salad is an easy side dish for a cookout or gathering that you can make in under 20 minutes.

 “Salad” is a bit of a misnomer here.
 This recipe doesn’t contain any salad greens, but you won’t be sorry about it!